-\odot Yes

-0 No
+⊃ No

-lence: Project Board will s making changes if the exte aring the project
+Evidence: Project Board will serve the purpose of steering the project and making changes if the external factors require so.

-List o of Uploaded Documents

 File Name Modified By Modified On

 No documents available.

-The gender marker for all puts at a minimum. project outputs are score d at GEN2 or GEN3, indicating that gender has been fully mainstreamed into all project
+19. The gender marker for all project outputs are scored at GEN2 or GEN3, indicating that gender has been fully mainstreamed into all project outputs at a minimum.

-\odot Yes

-0 No
+С No

-Evid lence: Project is GEN2
+Evidence: Project is GEN2

-List o of Uploaded Documents

-File Name Modified By Modified On

-No documents available.

-Sust ainability & National Owner rship Quality Rating: Satisfactory
+Sustainability & National Ownership Quality Rating: Satisfactory

-20. H lave national / regional / gl obal partners led, or proa ctively engaged in, the design of the project?
+20. Have national / regional / global partners led, or proactively engaged in, the design of the project?

-3: National partners (or re levelopment of the project j egional/global partners fo jointly with UNDP. r regional and global projects) have full ownership of the project and led the process of
+3: National partners (or regional/global partners for regional and global projects) have full ownership of the project and led the process of the development of the project the project pointly with UNDP.

-• 2: The project has been of : The project has been developed by UNDP in close consultation with national / regional / global partners.
+2: The project has been developed by UNDP in close consultation with national / regional / global partners.

-0 1: The project has been o developed by UNDP with limited or no engagement with national partners.
+1: The project has been developed by UNDP with limited or no engagement with national partners.

-cons lence: The project has bee sultation with local s nerships). en developed and will be stakeholders (section
+Evidence: The project has been developed and will be implemented in consultation with local stakeholders (section 3/results and partnerships).

-List o of Uploaded Documents

-File Name Modified By Modified On

-No documents available.

-Are key institutions and systems and systems and systems and a set of the system of th stems identified, and is the nere a strategy for strengthening specific / comprehensive capacities based on capacity
+21. Are key institutions and systems identified, and is there a strategy for strengthening specific / comprehensive capacities based on capacity assessments conducted?

-ides an approach to regul crific capacities of national institutions and/or actors based on a completed capacity arly monitor national capacities using clear indicators and rigorous methods of data capacities accordingly.
+3: The project has a strategy for strengthening specific capacities of national institutions and/or actors based on a completed capacity assessment.
+This strategy includes an approach to regularly monitor national capacities using clear indicators and rigorous methods of data collection, and adjust the strategy to strengthen national capacities accordingly.

-- 2: A capacity assessmen utions and/or actors based ere are plans to develop a strategy to strengthen specific capacities of national acity assessment.
+2: A capacity assessment has been completed.
+There are plans to develop a strategy to strengthen specific capacities of national institutions and/or actors based on the results of the capacity assessment.

-0 1: Capacity assessments have not been carried ou ıt.
+C 1: Capacity assessments have not been carried out.

-٩., Not Applicable
+Not Applicable